Australia kicks off carbon tax, PM future in doubt

 "The damage is already done," political analyst Nick Economou at Monash University said.

-"What will be interesting is whether Labour takes the lemming option and follows her over the cliff, or whether it decides that she is the cause of their problems and has to go."
+"What will be interesting is whether Labor takes the lemming option and follows her over the cliff, or whether it decides that she is the cause of their problems and has to go."

 A poll by the respected Lowy Institute think-tank found 63 percent of voters oppose the carbon scheme.